t0dida00/haltian-front-end/README.md

 ## Contact

-If you have any questions or feedback, please email us at t0phtr00@students.oamk.fi or t0dida00@students.oamk.fi
+If you have any questions or feedback, please email us at

+- t0phtr00@students.oamk.fi
+- t0dida00@students.oamk.fi